Internship allowance; application for a subsidy from the German Federal Employment Agency (Agentur für Arbeit)

 - The entry-level qualification may not take place in the company of the spouse, life partner or parents.

-- If vocational school is compulsory, the intern must attend vocational school classes and be enrolled in the appropriate technical class.
+- If vocational school is compulsory, the trainee must attend vocational school and be registered in the relevant specialist class.

 You must apply for the grant for entry-level training in writing:

 - Specify internship content, duration, remuneration and suitability criteria for participants and report the open offer to your chamber and to your employment agency.